-We generate revenue by providing customers access to our advocacy, expert medical opinion, and virtual primary care services, as well as through usage of our expert medical opinion and virtual primary care services.
-Contracts with customers that include expert medical opinion or virtual primary care services may contain either an access fee, a usage-based fee, or both.
+We generate revenue by providing customers access to our advocacy, expert medical opinion, and virtual primary care services, as well as through utilization of our expert medical opinion and virtual primary care services that were acquired through the acquisitions of 2nd.MD and PlushCare.
+Contracts with customers that include expert medical opinion or virtual primary care services may contain either an access fee, a utilization-based fee, or both.